luna-enamorada/flow-manager/README.md

 - 1 User can have many Orders
 - 1 User can have many Items
 - 1 User can have many Stocks
+- 1 Order can have many 1 Order_Details

 __1 to 1 relationships__
 - 1 Item can only have 1 Stock and 1 Stock only belongs to 1 Item
-- 1 Order can only have 1 Order_Details
 - 1 User can only have 1 Budget

 __Many to many relationships__
 - One Order can have many Items and one Item can be apart of many Orders.
-- One Category can have many Items and one Item can be apart of many Categories.

 ## API Routes